-I’ve said it before and I will say it again: your customers are the backbone of your online store.
+Your customers are the backbone of your business.
 Ask any successful entrepreneur and they’ll agree that your number one priority should be to nurture satisfaction with your shoppers.
-When it is your pleasure to serve, your buyers recognize, and they want to be loyal.
-So, show them some love and run a customer appreciation campaign.
+Show them some love and run a customer appreciation campaign.

-A win-win for your shoppers and your brand, a customer appreciation campaign or a shopper appreciation campaign is a promotion that a company runs to celebrate customer loyalty.
+A win-win for your shoppers and your brand, a customer appreciation campaign or a shopper appreciation campaign is a promotion that a company runs to celebrate its customers.
 It can include discounts, small gifts or freebies, contests, and more.
-The point is to make your customers feel honored trough your service to them.
+The point is to delight your customers.

 You can run a shopper appreciation campaign annually, quarterly, monthly -- there are no set rules.
-But, one constant with all successful shopper appreciation promotions is that they show customers recognition and gratitude for shopping with the brand beyond a simple ‘thank you,’ which is what keeps patrons coming back.
+But, one constant with all successful shopper appreciation promotions is that they show customers recognition and gratitude for shopping with the brand beyond a simple ‘thank you.’

 A promotion like this will help you retain shoppers and increase eCommerce conversions.

 Customer appreciation ideas to show gratitude and retain loyal customers